top of page

 -

 What demographic of dogs benefit most from massage?All dogs!
-Whether it be for puppies to become familiar with intentional touch, early on or to help ease joints of senior dogs.
-The benefits span, whether helping prepare an agility course or to aim at soothing one’s anxious nerves.
-Massage will help and the timelines will differ with each dog.
+Whether it's introducing puppies to intentional touch early on or to help ease joints of senior dogs, the benefits of massage are wide-ranging.
+From preparing an agility course to calming anxious nerves, each session is tailored to a dog’s unique needs, with timelines varying.

 -

 Is there anything I should do in preparation for the session?Depending on the time of day/eating schedule, it’s generally a good idea for your dog to have something in their systems.
-While receiving massage on a full stomach could be more difficult for them to digest, potentially affecting the productivity of the massage.
-Your dog should have eliminated/ been taken out within a reasonable time frame, due to the effect massage can have, in moving things around.
+However, it's advisable to keep the meal small, as I will likely be using high value treats to help gain trust and attention for the first or first few sessions.
+Your dog should have eliminated/ been taken out within a reasonable time frame before the massage, due to the effect massage can have, in moving things around.
 Ultimately, the fewer distractions and outside stimuli, the better.
-For example, It may be hard for your dog to settle, if someone is cooking burgers or if there are kids running around, screaming.
-Also, have your pets most comfortable bed or familiar space, handy, to aid in creating an inviting and soothing environment.
+For example, It may be hard for your dog to settle if someone is cooking burgers or if there are kids running around screaming.
+Also, have your pets most comfortable bed or familiar space handy to aid in creating an inviting and soothing environment.

 -